dangkimbao1999/MartinLMAO/IT Security doc.md

 # Lec5
 ## Applications (this lecture dont have exercise)
    * **Buffer overflow?**
+buffer overflow is a vulnerability within the system. with buffer overflow the attacker can inject his own code into the system and execute it.
+The attacker can gain administrative right to the machine.
+Applications are executed from assembler code.
+These programs are not developed in assembler codes but c/c++,... and then are run to a compiler that translate them into assembly language.
+Resources and memory are allocated for the program.
+We jump into a function in that program, and there is a data frame for the function (include data 4 the function and the address 4 the next function is stored.
+Because of Von Neumann arch, data and program code are held in the same memory = computer does not distinguish between data and program.
+Frame for variables are fixed in size, and the program expects inputs, incase the inputs are larger than the memory allocated 4 it, the program might not check for the input is within the boundary or not, which will overflow over to other cells.
+Results in a change in the return address (overwritten, manipulated) to the inputs and the attacker code gets injected.
+Not very difficult to protect against bufferoverflow, need to check the input does not overflow the expected input.
+Also canaries, a random value b4 return address, which is also stored elsewhere.
+The value is later checked.
 * **Race conditions?**
+Many processes run in parallel on an OS (either in parallel or switching back and forth) Having multiple processes can interupt each other.
+Application A is running and needs to check for a property, a parallel code of attacker is executed and interupt app A. Which changes the properties that A needed to check.
+When the execution of A continues, the properties is already manipulated.
+(Race condtions, TOC time of check, TOU time of use error)

+Can use semaphores or other atoma instructions for the machine for when executions are not interuptable.
 * **Active content?**

+Downloaded file can have malware or undesired functionality.
+Can use cryptographic mechanisms to ensure safety (certificates).
+The program might still contains parts that the issuer is not awared about.

+Active content: code that you download over the internet, but instead of installing but directly run it. e.g: javascript.
+Java and java applets: Java is an interpreter language, it compile codes into java byte code. which is run in java virtual machine.
+Since virtual machine is an abstract interface, there are libraries.
+The virtual machines can take on a lot of security functionalities and restrict what the byte code is allowed to do.
+That is particularly done 4 java applets, which are downloaded from the internet and executed on the local machine.
+Many think because of this applets are safe, no. There are signed and unsigned applets.
+Applets can have access to system files.
+Appplets are also not allowed to open network connections except for where it is downloaded from.
+Trusted applets are allowed to read and write in system files, but only if they are allowed.
+Applets in the past have been compromised.
+But using applet is safer than running java directly.

+Also javascript, ActiveX (Microsoft windows)
 ​
 # Lec8
 ## Network security